 137 Moray Street

 Facsimile: 03 8699 8899

-If your complaint cannot be resolved to your satisfaction within 20 days, you have the right to refer the matter to Financial Ombudsman Service Limited (FOS).
+If your complaint cannot be resolved to your satisfaction within 20 days, you have the right to refer the matter to Australian Financial Complaints Authority (AFCA).
 They may be contacted at:

 Step 2 – Contact the Australian Financial Complaints Authority (AFCA)

 Level 12, 717 Bourke Street

 Docklands Vic 3000

 A complaint form is also available at the Australian Financial Complaints Authority website.
 If you require further information about any of these procedures please contact our office during business hours.

 In respect to complaints and disputes in relation to Insurance Policies or Policies arranged under Binding Authorities these have their own dispute resolution procedures which can be found in the appropriate Policy Wording or Product Disclosure Statement on our website under the applicable class of insurance.

 Your Duty of Disclosure